-Did you know there are 48 Ontario energy rebates in 2018 that can save you hundreds (or thousands!) of dollars on your energy bill – and do your part for the environment, to boot!
+Did you know there are 48 Ontario energy rebates in this year that can save you hundreds (or thousands!) of dollars on your energy bill – and do your part for the environment, to boot!

 Who knew you could get paid for doing good?
 Whether you’re interested in making big changes, such a whole home renovation, or just a few smaller ones such as switching out your light bulbs, you’re sure to find something for you in all these Ontario energy programs!